-With laws changing around cookie and data collection for website visitors, we asked experts questions on how they improve cookie consent rates and how to make sure you comply.
+With laws changing around cookies and data collection for website visitors, we asked experts questions on how they improve cookie consent rates and how to make sure you comply.

 Third-party cookies are dying.

-And with changes to data privacy ongoing, like the iOS 14.5 update, businesses need to ensure they’re up to date with cookie consent rules and regulations.
+And with changes to data privacy ongoing, such as Apple’s ATT policy, businesses need to ensure they’re up to date with cookie consent rules and regulations.

 Not only that, but they need to be optimising cookie collection pop-ups and forms to ensure they can continue collecting the data they need to track and retarget users to their site.